Master Your Mind: Why a 'Latticework' of 52 Mental Models is Your Secret Weapon

 Pillar 6: Numeracy & Probabilistic Thinking

-With the glitches of the mind exposed, we arm ourselves with the ultimate antidote: Numeracy.
-This is not about complex calculus or dry academic equations; it is about developing a raw, mathematical intuition for reality.
 Most people view the world in strict binaries—a choice will either succeed or fail.
 But the future is not a single path; it is a fan of branching probabilities.
+This pillar replaces emotional guessing with mathematical intuition.

 - 35. Probabilistic Thinking: Leaving the realm of binary certainties to evaluate decisions based on odds and expected value.